mcfrith/dnarrange/README.md

 `dnarrange-link` may show a warning message like this:

-    WARNING: 256 equally-good ways of linking ends in chr8
+    WARNING: 4 equally-good ways of linking ends in chr8

-In this case, it arbitrarily picks one of these ways to link the ends in chr8.
+In this case, it arbitrarily picks one of these ways to link the ends in chr8 (or you can use `-a` to get them all).

 The output has reconstructed chromosomes with names like `der1`, `der2`.
 If a reconstructed chromosome has widely-separated